-Many students get to the last academic year in their program and find that disbursements and refunds appear to be handled differently than they were in the past.
+Many students get to the last academic year in their program and find that disbursements and refunds appear to be handled differently than they had been in the past.
 This situation can occur if your last academic year is 12 credits or fewer.

 A full academic year

 My article about excess funds explains that federal financial aid funds are typically awarded on an academic year basis.
-The University defines an academic year as the time it takes a student to complete at least 24 credit hours and at least 30 weeks of instructional time.
+The length of an academic year varies by program level, version and course length.

-Generally, an academic year consists of two payment periods, each with a minimum of 12 credit hours and 15 weeks of instructional time.
+Generally, an academic year consists of two payment periods.
 The University is required to disburse financial aid at least twice per academic year, usually at the beginning of each payment period.

 Any funds in excess of tuition and electronic course materials that are required to be sent to you will be provided no later than 14 days after they disburse.

-When fewer than 24 credit hours remain at the end of your program, your last academic year will be a partial one.
+When less than a full academic year remains at the end of your program, your last academic year will be a partial one.
 In that case, your financial aid awards will be prorated due to the smaller number of credit hours.
 This will result in a financial aid award that may be lower than expected.

-If your last academic year is 12 credits or fewer, federal regulations require that the entire academic year be treated as one payment period.
+If your last academic year is between six and 12 credits, federal regulations require that the entire academic year be treated as one payment period.
 Although we are still required to disburse federal financial aid funds at least twice in that academic year, the refund calculation must take into consideration the tuition and electronic course materials for the entire academic year.

-Between the prorated loan amount and the difference in the way funds are disbursed, your experience at the end of your program may be different than you are used to.
+Between the prorated loan amount and the difference in the way funds are disbursed, your experience at the end of your program may be different than what you're used to.